cosmic-community/serenedesk-modern-customer-service-platform/README.md

 > - Featured content handling
 > - Date-based sorting and filtering
 >
-> Build this as a modern, performant website that could serve as a professional alternative to Zendesk's marketing site, with clean code structure and reusable components.
+> Build this as a modern, performant website that could serve as a professional alternative to SereneDesk's marketing site, with clean code structure and reusable components.

 The app has been tailored to work with your existing Cosmic content structure and includes all the features requested above.